Explore All Seasons

-The Mountain and Valley Shuttle connects Invermere and Panorama during winter months.
+The Mountain and Valley Shuttle connects Invermere and Panorama during the busy winter months of December - April.
 This service allows you to visit an authentic B.C. mountain town and enjoy a host of unique shopping, dining and recreational activities.
 Skate on the huge Lake Windermere, watch a game of hard-hitting hockey or shop for unique local artworks.
 The Mountain and Valley Shuttle is supported by the District of Invermere and tourism operators in the Columbia Valley.

 The Columbia Valley is privileged to be home to a wide range of art galleries, working studios and artisan shops.
-Many locations can be visited via the mountain and valley shuttle.
+Many locations can be visited via our free winter shuttle service (December - April).

 - The Artym Gallery